mondeep0123/Cortex-ARC/CONTEXT.md

 - **Why:** ML struggles to learn exact arithmetic from visual inputs
 - **How:** Trained EXHAUSTIVELY on ALL 961 pairs (0+0 to 30+30)
 - **Key:** Uses pure numerical inputs, not grid representations!
+- **Critical Discovery:** Even with rounding, adder trained on grid data had 1-2 errors on hard tests (larger counts).
+The fix wasn't architecture—it was changing the training DATA from grid-based running totals to pure number pairs.
+Better data > Better architecture!

 ### 3. Running Total (Not Final Sum)
 - **What:** Add chunk counts iteratively: `total = 0 → +3 → +2 → +4 → final`